QuantEcon/lecture-source-py/source/rst/numpy.rst

     B = np.ones((2, 2))
     A @ B

-(For older versions of Python and NumPy you need to use the `np.dot <http://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html>`_ function).
+(For older versions of Python and NumPy you need to use the `np.dot <http://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html>`_ function)

 We can also use ``@`` to take the inner product of two flat arrays